Donald Trump Goes On The Attack, Blames Whistleblower For Setting Off ‘False Alarm’

 He has also claimed that the whistleblower’s report constitutes “presidential harassment” and that he would never make inappropriate comments to a foreign leader and would be happy to have his conversations made public, while at the same time, asserting that he deserves to have privacy during his calls.

-Trump further addressed the controversy on Sunday with a tweet in which he claimed that the real issue that needs to be investigated is that of Biden’s son Hunter’s business activity.
+Trump further addressed the controversy on Sunday with a tweet in which he claimed that the real issue that needs to be investigated is that of Biden’s son’s — Hunter’s — business activity.

 “The real story involves Hunter Biden going around the world and collecting large payments from foreign governments and foreign oligarchs.”
 Peter Schweizer Laura Ingraham Hunter made a fortune in Ukraine and in China.
 He knew nothing about Energy, or anything else.